Hyper-Convolution Networks for Biomedical Image Segmentation: Experiments

 Table~\ref{tab1} lists training and test results from the epoch with best validation loss, in addition to the receptive field size and number of learnable parameters, for a collection of baseline models and their hyper-convolution counterparts.
 As we increase the kernel size from 3 to 5 in the UNet baseline, the train Dice improves, indicating a model with better expressiveness.
 However, with this change, the total number of learnable parameters more than double, and the UNet with the larger kernel exhibits more overfitting, as evidenced by the increased difference between the test and train Dice scores.
 The dilated UNet baseline with a kernel size of 3 achieves the same receptive field as a $5\times 5$ UNet.
 Despite having the same number of learnable parameters as a $3\times 3$ UNet, the dilated UNet has worse test performance, indicating that simply increasing the receptive field does not necessarily improve model performance.
 By utilizing a self-attention mechanism, the non-local UNet baseline shows a robust improvement in test Dice score, without a significant increase in the total number of parameters.
 The performance boost is likely due to its capability of aggregating information from all pixels and thus utilizing global information to make predictions.

-For methods with hypernetworks, we replace regular convolution in the baselines with hyper-convolution.
-The Hyper-UNet modifies the UNet backbone by replacing all convolutions with $5 \times 5$ hyper-convolutions that have $N_L=4$.
-These hyper-convolutions provide an increased receptive field while only having half of the total number of learnable parameters as the $3\times3$ UNet baseline.
-With a more restricted kernel as an effective regularization, the proposed Hyper-UNet shows less overfitting and achieves the best test performance compared to all other methods.
+For methods with hyper-networks, we replace regular convolution in the baselines with hyper-convolution.
+The Hyper-UNet and non-local Hyper-UNet modify the UNet and non-local UNet backbones by replacing all convolutions with $5 \times 5$ hyper-convolutions that have $N_L=4$.
+These hyper-convolutions in Hyper-UNet provide an increased receptive field while only having half of the total number of learnable parameters as the $3\times3$ UNet baseline.
+With a more restricted kernel as an effective regularization, the proposed Hyper-UNet and non-local Hyper-UNet show less overfitting and achieve the best test performance compared to all other methods.

 The flat CNN baseline has 0.45M of learnable parameters, which is much less than the $3\times3$ UNet, but has a receptive field that is larger.
 The test performance, however, is the worst among all baselines, due to substantial overfitting.
 In contrast, the flat Hyper-CNN, which implements dense kernels with the same receptive field size as the flat baseline, achieves a test Dice score that is comparable to the $3\times3$ UNet - with a significant reduction in the gap between test and train scores and 1/5'th of the number of parameters - the same as the flat baseline.
 This result suggests that it is not just the reduced number of parameters in the hyper-convolution that yields better test performance.
 In fact, as we show below, we believe that the spatial regularization achieved by hyper-convolution kernels can, in part, explain the performance boost.